ojkelly/paranoidmode.com/pgp/key_pair.md

 Pretty simple, one `key` both encrypts and decrypts our box.

-### Threats
+### Benefits and Threats

-Symmetric encryption has it's benifits, but it also has threats that prevent it usage in all cases.
+Symmetric encryption has it's benefits, but it also has threats that prevent it usage in all cases.

 {% youtube %}https://www.youtube.com/watch?v=MsqqpO9R5Hc{% endyoutube %}